ryan-mcclue/musings/wc-experiment.md

 time -p; getrusage();

-Saying one instruction is faster than the other is limiting.
+Saying one instruction is faster than the other ignores context of execution. e.g. mul and add same latency, however due to pipelining mul execution unit might be full TLS vs atomics, e.g. TLS is series of instructions determined by OS and compiler.
-Every instruction is executed in the context of solving a problem, so it's how you use it, e.g. mul and add same latency
+Atomics depend on how other cores are run and synchronising necessary with other cores So, must measure which is faster for particular situation

 use $(time) for single line, use $(ctime)